ssokolow/get_user_headers/README.rst

     from get_user_headers import UserHeaderGetter, randomize_delay

-    # You should measure average the time a human takes (per page, in seconds)
+    # Measure and average the time a human takes (per page, in seconds)
     # for your specific application and use that number here
     BASE_DELAY = 3